- Getting Around Cape Cod

 Route 6A -

 Next is Route 6A, one of my personal favorites.
-This 2-lane road meanders along the northern side of the Cape from Sandwich to Orleans, and was the main road to the lower Cape before Route 6 was built.
+This 2-lane road meanders along the northern side of the Cape from Sandwich to Orleans and was the main road to the lower Cape before Route 6 was built.
 It is the perfect drive to get a taste of quaint Cape Cod with its delightful shops, old New England churches, beautiful tree cover and traditional Cape Cod homes and buildings.
 History abounds on the Cape, so stop if the spirit moves you and "smell the roses".

 Route 28 -